kingdonb/materialize-jekyll/_posts/2019-05-19-running-workflow-without-any-loadbalancer.markdown

 Now you have to be sure that Nginx is reachable on port 2222, however that may come to have been protected on `$cloudProvider` of your choice: by Security Group, Firewall, or something else.
-If you copied settings above, nothing else surprising has happened, and you created a DNS record pointed correctly at some of your nodes by the name of `deis-builder.your.platform_domain.example.com` then you should be able to `git push` to the Deis Builder component now!
+If you copied settings above, nothing else surprising has happened, and you [created a DNS record pointed][] correctly at some of your nodes, CNAME at `deis-builder.your.platform_domain.example.com` then you should be able to `git push` to the Deis Builder component now!

 ### Synopsis